yochaigal/newschoolrevolution/cairn-srd.md

 **Casting Spells**

-<p></p>

-Anyone can cast a spell by holding a Spellbook in_both hands_and reading its contents aloud.
+Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
 They must then add a Fatigue to inventory, occupying one slot.
 Given time and safety, PCs can_enhance_a spell (e.g., affecting multiple targets, increasing its power, etc.) without any additional cost.

-If the PC is_deprived_or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
+If the PC is deprived or in danger, the Warden may require a PC to make a WIL save to avoid any ill-effects from casting the spell.
 Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.

 **Relics**